 This course examines the nature of language and its various functions, with an emphasis upon English and its cultural and historical contexts.
 Students explore the structure of language and its role in identity, power and history.
 Course content varies.
-May be repeated with permission of instructor.
 Prerequisite: COR 210Y, ENG 210, or ENG 220.